Flag

 Economy

-Martinique's economy, with a GDP of 8.4 billion euros in 2014, is primarily driven by tourism, alongside limited agricultural production and financial aid from mainland France.
-While banana cultivation is the main agricultural activity, it contributes only 1.6% to the GDP, and the economy faces challenges such as a chronic trade deficit and high import needs.
+Martinique's economy, with a GDP of 8.4 billion euros as of 2014, is primarily driven by tourism, alongside limited agricultural production and financial support from mainland France.
+Although banana cultivation is the main agricultural activity, it contributes only 1.6% to the GDP, and the island faces a chronic trade deficit due to high import needs and past agricultural contamination issues.
+The investment climate benefits from Martinique's status as a French overseas department, providing a stable legal framework and access to EU markets, but high import costs and a heavy reliance on tourism pose challenges that the government is addressing through infrastructure development and diversification into sectors like renewable energy and technology.

 Floating Section Image